rumballd/Microbox-Archive/MB2/CF_Adapter/readme.md

 The detection routine need a timeout so the monitor need time to come on screen especially if there is no Compact Flash connected.

-The eprom and ram disk routines has been removed from the monitor so you cant use these devices.
-"Ascii dump" is also removed and "Hex dump" has been improved to have hex and ascii display at the same time.
+The eprom and ram disk routines has been removed.
+With this monitor you cant use these devices.

+"Ascii dump" command is also removed and "Hex dump" command has been improved to have hex and ascii display at the same time.

-Master CF is disk $02 and slave CF is disk $03 in RTC table.
-Put $FF if no disk are used at this place.
+Master CF is disk typ $02 and slave CF is disk typ $03 in RTC table.

 For example to have :